 Science Education Outreach Program (SEOP)

-The goal of TLA’s Environmental Science Education Outreach Program is to help cultivate a sense of stewardship of the lakes, streams, and land in young people who will be part of the next generation living within the watersheds of Torch, Bellaire, and Clam Lakes.
-We work with science teachers and students in the school districts of Central Lake, Bellaire, Kalkaska, and Mancelona.
+The goal of the Science Education Outreach Program is to help cultivate a sense of stewardship of the lakes, streams, and land in young people who will be part of the next generation living within the watersheds of Torch, Bellaire, and Clam Lakes.
+We work with science teachers and students in the school districts of Central Lake, Bellaire, Kalkaska, Mancelona and Elk Rapids.

-Science teachers are invited annually to submit a grant application for science materials or experiences that enhance science instruction, but are not within the school district’s budget.
-This invitation extends to the four school districts within the watersheds of Torch Lake, Clam Lake, and Lake Bellaire.
+Teachers are invited annually to submit a grant application for science materials or experiences that enhance science instruction, but are not within the school district’s budget.
+This invitation extends to the five school districts within the watersheds of Torch Lake, Clam Lake, and Lake Bellaire.
 TLA awards as many grants each year as its budget will allow.

-Three Lakes Association has provided grants for the following to the four school districts:
+Three Lakes Association has provided grants for the following to the five school districts:

-• Serving thousands of science students – classroom and field trip experiences that enhanced their science curriculum
+- Serving thousands of students – classroom and field trip experiences that enhance the science curriculum

 Internship Program Overview

-The Three Lakes Association (TLA) summer internship program is offered to high school students of Bellaire, Central Lake, Elk Rapids, Kalkaska, Mancelona.
+The summer internship program is offered to high school students of Bellaire, Central Lake, Elk Rapids, Kalkaska, and Mancelona.

 Under the guidance of experienced scientific mentors the program offers hands-on experience in applying scientific methods.
 Students develop hypotheses, design studies, create protocols, and conduct field research to gather data.
 They then learn how to analyze and visualize this data through graphs and tables, ultimately compiling it into a presentation or report.
 Students also gain valuable experience presenting their findings to the TLA board and school boards.